antonismpats/ApartnmentData/README.md

 # ApartnmentData
 This SQL script is part of a data preprocessing or cleaning project, related to USA real estate data stored in the "ApartmentData" table.

-Let's break down the analysis:
+Let's analyze each section of the script:

 ## Select Top 50 Data: